 Take note of how Memobottle uses this hack with super high-quality UGC:

-And for user-generated content, it’s a good idea to make sure the original poster is still clearly credited — even if it’s through a text overlay!
+It's also a good idea to make sure the original poster is still clearly credited — even if it’s through a text overlay.

 Sharing Instagram posts to stories is a great way to integrate more user-generated content into your content strategy — which can be a powerful tool for strengthening the sense of community on your channel.